kubedb/docs/docs/guides/kafka/rotate-auth/overview.md

 3. When the operator finds a `Kafka` CR, it creates required number of `PetSets` and related necessary stuff like secrets, services, etc.

-4. Then, in order to rotate the Authentication configuration of the `Kafka`, the user creates a `KafkaOpsRequest` CR with desired information.
+4. Then, in order to rotate the authentication configuration of the `Kafka`, the user creates a `KafkaOpsRequest` CR with desired information.

 5. `KubeDB` Ops-manager operator watches the `KafkaOpsRequest` CR.